1. Preliminary advice

 6. Buying New Property

 7. Buying an Apartment (en copropriété)

 9. French Estate Planning

 1 PRELIMINARY ADVICE – WHAT TO DO AND WHAT NOT TO DO

 1.1 Do not sign a contract until an independent legal adviser has checked it

-1.2 Obtain as much information as you can about the property while you are in France
+1.2 Obtain as much information as you can about the property while in France

 1.4 Structure and surveys